Glottography/tutorials/digitising/index.md

 &nbsp;

 Don’t forget to save your QGIS project regularly by going to **Project** > **Save As...** to ensure that all your settings, layers, and views are preserved for future use.
 Now all you have to do is repeat the process to trace the remaining language areas on the map.
-Here is the final digitised map.
+The final digitised map should look something like this.

 <figure>
   <img src="images/digitising_ready.png" alt="Digitised language map" width="800" />
   <figcaption><em>The digitised language map.</em></figcaption>